goauthentik/authentik/website/docs/installation/docker-compose.md

 If you plan to access authentik via a reverse proxy which does SSL Termination, make sure you use the HTTPS port, so authentik is aware of the SSL connection.

-The initial setup process also creates a default admin user, the username and password for which is `pbadmin`.
+The initial setup process also creates a default admin user, the username and password for which is `akadmin`.
 It is highly recommended to change this password as soon as you log in.